Allen-Cahn min-max on surfaces: Introduction

 Given Theorem \ref{theo:m2k.index.lower.bound}, the strategy for the proof of Theorem \ref{theo:minmax.construction} is as follows (we refer the reader to Section \ref{sec:background} for all the notation): \begin{enumerate} \item Produce a sequence $\{(u_i, \varepsilon_i)\}_{i=1,2,\ldots} \subset C^\infty(\Sigma) \times (0, \infty)$, $\lim_i \varepsilon_i = 0$, with controlled $E_{\varepsilon_i}$-energy, and where each $u_i$ is a nontrivial critical point of $E_{\varepsilon_i}$ with Morse index $\leq 1$. \item Up to a subsequence, show $\lim_i V_{\varepsilon_i}[u_i] = V^\infty$ with $\support \Vert V^\infty \Vert$ a geodesic network with at most one singular junction, $p_*$. \item Study the convergence $V_{\varepsilon_i}[u_i] \weaklyto V^\infty$ near $p_*$ using blowups reminiscent of minimal surface theory, and Theorem \ref{theo:m2k.index.lower.bound}'s classification of Morse index-1 singularity models in $\RR^2$, to show all singular points have density $2$ and are thus intersection points of immersed geodesics (see Appendix \ref{sec:app.gmt}). \end{enumerate}

-\begin{rema} After the completion of this manuscript, O. Chodosh and the author were able to obtain the following partial generalization of the aforementioned three-step program: one may study critical points $\{(u_i, \varepsilon_i)\}_{i=1,2,\ldots} \subset C^\infty(\Sigma) \times (0, \infty)$, $\lim_i \varepsilon_i = 0$, with Morse index $\leq I_0$, and conclude that: \begin{enumerate} \item[i)] at most $I_0$ singular points form, and \item[ii)] the sum of their densities is $\leq I_0+1$. \end{enumerate} This result will not be presented in this paper for the sake of brevity (it doesn't require the introduction of new ideas, just an inductive argument) and because it has more limited geometric appeal (such limiting geodesic networks aren't necessarily smoothly immersed). \end{rema}
+\begin{rema} After the completion of this manuscript, O. Chodosh and the author were able to obtain the following partial generalization of the aforementioned three-step program: one may study critical points $\{(u_i, \varepsilon_i)\}_{i=1,2,\ldots} \subset C^\infty(\Sigma) \times (0, \infty)$, $\lim_i \varepsilon_i = 0$, with Morse index $\leq I_0$, and conclude that: \begin{enumerate} \item[i)] at most $I_0$ singular points form, and \item[ii)] the sum, over each singularity, of its density minus 1, is $\leq I_0$. \end{enumerate} This result will not be presented in this paper for the sake of brevity (it doesn't require the introduction of new ideas, just an inductive argument) and because it has more limited geometric appeal (such limiting geodesic networks aren't necessarily smoothly immersed). \end{rema}

 The first step of this program appears verbatim in the work of M. Guaraco \cite{Guaraco15}.
 The second step follows from a classical covering argument in minimal surface theory.
 The difficulty is in the third step, where we need to perform blowups carefully: we cannot afford to lose density information in going from the local picture of $(u_i, \varepsilon_i)$ near $p_*$ to the blown up entire solution over $\RR^2$ with $\varepsilon = 1$.
 This is a particularly delicate matter, seeing as to how interfaces don't generally appear in the same $O(\varepsilon_i)$-scale.
 This is the content of Proposition \ref{prop:index.1.main}, which effectively shows that \emph{the convergent interfaces of $\{ u_i \}_{i=1,2,\ldots}$ all appear in the $O(\varepsilon_i)$-scale around the singularity} by way of a \emph{uniqueness of tangent cones}-type result.
 In order to prove this result, we make use of recent novel estimates of K. Wang and J. Wei \cite{WangWei17} for stable solutions of \eqref{eq:pde}.